Vancouver, WA September 27, 2021

 About Boys & Girls Clubs of America

 For 160 years, Boys & Girls Clubs of America (BGCA.org) has provided a safe place for kids and teens to learn and grow.
 Clubs offer caring adult mentors, fun and friendship, and high-impact youth development programs on a daily basis during critical non-school hours.
 Boys & Girls Clubs programming promotes academic success, good character and leadership, and healthy lifestyles.
 More than 4,700 Clubs serve over 4.3 million young people through Club membership and community outreach.
 Clubs are located in cities, towns, public housing and on Native lands throughout the country, and serve military families in BGCA-affiliated Youth Centers on U.S. military installations worldwide.
 National headquarters are located in Atlanta.
-Learn more about Boys & Girls Clubs of America on Facebook and Twitter.
+Learn more about Boys & Girls Clubs of America on Facebook (opens in new tab) and Twitter (opens in new tab).

 ###